-We want all pupils to enjoy learning and exploring mathematics, and become confident mathematicians, through a carefully structured mastery approach to the subject.
+Entitlement: We want all pupils to enjoy learning and exploring mathematics, become confident mathematicians, who can use the skills that they learn in the next stage of the education and future employment, as well as developing an understanding of financial literacy.
+We deliver this through a carefully structured mastery approach to the subject.

 This approach focuses on the belief that all pupils can understand and do maths, given enough time.
 With good teaching, appropriate resources, and a ‘can do’ attitude, all children can enjoy and achieve in maths.